 - Google Dictionary

-gdict(Monolingual, i.e., definitions in the same language)
+gdict(Monolingual, i.e., definitions in the same language)1

-Many similar tools such as LingQ, Readlang, Learn with Texts does not have the ability to lemmatize words, which is to convert words into their dictionary forms.
+Many similar tools such as LingQ, Readlang, and Learn with Texts do not have the ability to lemmatize words, which is to convert words into their dictionary forms.
 The issue with this is that many dictionaries do not have all forms of a word listed, especially in highly inflectional languages (Russian, Finnish).
 With lemmatization, dictionary lookups become much smoother because there is no longer a need to manually modify the word before looking it up.